anordal/selfdock/README.md

 # selfdock
 A sandbox for process and filesystem isolation, like Docker, but without its hard problems:
-Doesn't give you root,
+Doesn't give or require root,
-isn't slow at tearing down containers, can run off the host's root filesystem, and can run within itself.
+cleans up used containers after itself, without being slow at that, can run off the host's root filesystem, and can run within itself.